 5 Major Stock Investing Strategies for Value Investors

-For most investors, the best approach to owning stocks is through low-cost, broadly diversified index funds, dollar cost averaging and reinvesting dividends.
-A few investors (often successful business owners, executives or academics) prefer to select individual stocks, building a portfolio brick-by-brick based upon an analysis of the individual firms.
+For most investors, the best approach to owning stocks is through low-cost, broadly diversified index funds, dollar-cost averaging, and reinvesting dividends.
+Experienced investors, professional money managers, and institutions often prefer to select individual stocks, building a portfolio brick-by-brick based upon an analysis of the individual firms.

-In case you were wondering, Benjamin Graham was an investor and author.
-As I mentioned above, he is considered the father of investing because he was one of the first people to use financial analysis to invest in stocks.
-And he did so successfully.
+Benjamin Graham was an investor and author and considered the father of value investing because he was one of the first people to use financial analysis to invest in stocks—and he did so successfully.
 Graham created many of the standards and principles that many modern investors are still using today.
-In fact, he's also known as Warren Buffett's mentor.

-In short, Graham argues that someone who is close to the business world may be comfortable with an active, buy-low, sell-high strategy.
-But for the rest of us, simply taking a long-term view and investing in funds that track the market is a more sensible investing strategy.
+He argues that someone close to the business world may be comfortable with an active, buy-low, sell-high strategy.
+However, for the rest of us, simply taking a long-term view and investing in funds that track the market is a more sensible investing strategy.

 The Bottom Line

-In this particular area of portfolio management, there is no right or wrong answer as long as you are behaving rationally, using facts and data to back up your practices, and constantly striving to reduce risk, while maintaining liquidity and the safety.
+In this particular area of portfolio management, there is no right or wrong answer as long as you are behaving rationally, using facts and data to back up your practices, and continuously striving to reduce risk while maintaining liquidity and safety.
 You have to decide for yourself what kind of investor you are going to be.